beyondscreen/fivetwelve-css/README.md

 The same goes for something that is often seen with gobos for
-moving-heads: Depending on the values of the gobo-selection channel the gobo-rotation-channel will either behave as fixed rotation for positioning or rotation speed for continous rotation.
+moving-heads: Depending on the values of the gobo-selection channel the gobo-rotation-channel will either behave as fixed rotation for positioning or rotation speed for continuous rotation.
 In this case a setting of the rotation-speed could overwrite a value for the rotation-position, depending on the operation-mode of the device.